 Regular visits with Children's National pediatric dentists help protect your child's healthy smile.
-The Division of Pediatric Dentistry is a comprehensive oral health program specifically designed for young patients, from check-ups to complex dental procedures, with a team that knows how to make a visit at the dentist's less painful and more comfortable.
+The Division of Pediatric Dentistry is a comprehensive oral health program specifically designed for young patients, from check-ups to complex dental procedures, with a team that knows how to make a visit with the dentist less painful and more comfortable.

-The division accepts new patients that are 10 years old or younger, patients with special needs that are 14 years old or younger, and new patients older than 14 after a consultation with a dentist.
+The division accepts new patients that are 8 years old or younger, patients with special needs that are 14 years old or younger, and new patients older than 14 year old after a consultation with a dentist.

 The Importance of a Pediatric Dentist

 A dental exam can reveal other conditions, and a pediatric dentist is trained to recognize these signs and symptoms in a growing child.
-In addition to preventive services, a hospital-based pediatric dentist has the expertise to treat problems associated with inherited disorders, and underlying medical or developmental conditions.
+In addition to preventive services like regular dental exams and cleanings, a hospital-based pediatric dentist has the expertise to treat problems associated with inherited disorders, and underlying medical or developmental conditions.

-Our dentists are uniquely qualified to care for children who are medically fragile or compromised, patients with physical or mental difficulties, maxillofacial anomalies, and children with a traumatic injury to the face or jaw.
+Our dentists are uniquely qualified to care for children who are medically compromised, children with special needs, children with physical or mental difficulties, maxillofacial anomalies, and children with a traumatic injury to the face or jaw.
+Our pediatric dentists are also well trained in treating children with dental anxiety.

 Our advanced preventive and emergency dental care services for infants, children, and adolescents, include: